cortlandstarrett/internal/doc-internal/notes/201_dts0101047282/201_dts0101047282_Headless_Prebuilder/201_dts0101047282_Headless_Prebuilder.dnt.md

 5. Analysis
 -----------
-BridgePoint currently does no do a good job of separating model, view and control.
+BridgePoint currently does not do a good job of separating model, view and control.
 The ooaofooa is the model, the bp.canvas and and bp.graphics plugins define the view, and the control is mostly generated.
 The root issue is that the code under bp.core (generated and hand-craft) contains a lot of